 - Duodecim medical reference book: Swine flu pandemic 2009–2010 and narcolepsy after vaccinations (in Finnish)

-- Duodecim medical reference book: Vaccine safety (in Finnish)
+- Duodecim medical reference book: Adverse effects and risks of vaccinations (in Finnish)

 - NHS, National Health Service: Why vaccination is safe and important